Cashion, Oklahoma: History

 Incorporated in Oklahoma Territory in 1901, Cashion experienced a boom.
 Its growth peaked by 1915 and 1916.
 At this time, two railroads were running two trains a day into town from both Guthrie (the Santa Fe) and Kingfisher (the Rock Island).
 An oil boom brought in the "Cashion Pool", which was considered the largest single pool ever discovered.
 It ran from south of Cashion to just west of Enid.

 Cashion was known as "The Town Too Tough to Die".
 While the neighboring towns of Downs, Wandell, Big Four, Lockridge, Navina, Reeding, Columbia and Lincoln Town all folded up and vanished in the Great Depression or shortly thereafter, Cashion hung on.
 However, the population declined as farms failed in the surrounding area.
 The Santa Fe Railroad abandoned its line in 1934, and the Rock Island removed its track in 1937.
 The population dropped from 291 in 1930 to 232 in 1940, then to its all-time low of 182 in 1950.

 A resurgent economy created more jobs in nearby Guthrie and Kingfisher, causing new residents to move into Cashion.
 In 1960, the census recorded 221 residents.
 The 1970 census recorded 329.
 The 2020 census reports the population of the town as 850.

-In August 2020, Cashion made national news after a police officer, Charlie Missinne, tasered a 65 year old woman after a traffic stop for a broken car light.
-The woman was said by the officer to be "resisting arrest" The woman later accepted a plea bargain for misdemeanor charges of "resisting an officer, obstruction, eluding and officer and operating a vehicle with defective equipment."
+In August 2020, Cashion made national news after a police officer, Charlie Missinne, tasered 65 year old Debra Hamil after a traffic stop for a broken car light.
+Hamil was said by the officer to be "resisting arrest" The woman later accepted a plea bargain for misdemeanor charges of "resisting an officer, obstruction, eluding and officer and operating a vehicle with defective equipment."